CYYJL/LS2Net/README.md

 The following discussion was removed from the main manuscript:

 > However, despite their excellent global modeling abilities, both Transformers and Mamba have limitations.
 The self-attention mechanism in Transformers incurs quadratic computational complexity, resulting in substantial overhead, while structural characteristics of Mamba lead to slower inference speed.
 These constraints make both architectures challenging to deploy in clinical environments with limited computational resources [18].

-This supplementary discussion emphasizes the computational considerations associated with global receptive-field architectures.
-Although Transformers and Mamba-based models provide strong global contextual modeling, their computational and inference characteristics can present challenges for lightweight and real-time clinical deployment.

 ---